Right Arrow

 9 minutes

 Every year, thousands of warehouse workers experience injuries on the job—and some of the most severe are caused by being caught in or crushed by machinery.
-In fact, forklift accidents alone account for approximately 95,000 injuries in U.S. warehouses each year (Source: OSHA, 2025).
-But here’s the good news: most of these injuries are preventable.
-When organizations combine proven safety protocols with technology like AI-powered video analytics, they move from reacting after an incident to proactively stopping the next one before it happens.
-This guide breaks down the true costs, root causes, and provides a clear framework for moving from a reactive to a proactive safety model using modern technology.
+For example, forklift accidents are a major and costly source of injuries in U.S. warehouses.
+But here’s the good news: the risks that lead to many of these injuries can be mitigated.
+When organizations combine proven safety protocols with technology like video AI, they move from reacting after an incident to anticipating and addressing risks to reduce the likelihood of the next one.
+This guide breaks down the true costs, root causes, and provides a clear framework for moving from a reactive to a forward-looking safety model using current technology.

-Caught-in or crushed by machinery incidents are among the most disruptive and expensive safety challenges in warehousing.
+Caught-in or crushed by machinery incidents are among the most disruptive and expensive safety issues in warehousing.
 These events often involve powered industrial vehicles, conveyors, and heavy objects—equipment found in every busy warehouse.

 The numbers tell the story:

-• Conveyor systems account for 25% of workers’ comp claims—often involving crush injuries and amputations (Source: IEN, 2025).
+• Conveyor systems are a frequent source of workers’ compensation claims, often involving severe crush injuries and amputations.

-But the impact isn’t just about claims and medical bills.
-Every caught-in or crushed-by incident can trigger cascading indirect costs: downtime, rerouting workflows, lost productivity, and increased insurance premiums.
-In some cases, the total cost of a single serious accident can exceed $200,000 once all factors are included.
+The impact extends beyond claims and medical bills.
+Every caught-in or crushed-by incident can lead to a series of indirect costs: downtime, rerouting workflows, lost productivity, and increased insurance premiums.
+A single serious accident can lead to substantial financial consequences once all factors are included.

 And beyond the financials, these events erode trust, disrupt teams, and can put an organization’s OSHA compliance record—and reputation—at risk.

-Understanding the real-world causes behind these incidents is the first step to stopping them.
-Let’s break down the five leading causes, how traditional prevention works, and how AI video intelligence can supercharge your safety program.
+Understanding the real-world causes behind these incidents is the first step to mitigating them.
+Let’s break down the five leading causes, how traditional safety measures work, and how video AI can strengthen your safety program.

 1. Unsafe Operation of Powered Industrial Vehicles